A bit about me

 My other external work includes the use of my tried and tested tools such as the Reputation MOT and Engagement Test to help organisations improve.
 These include pragmatic peer review to help organisations move onto the next performance level through review, evaluation and working with existing teams to put the right plans in place.
 I’ve undertaken corporate peer reviews for the Local Government Association too.

-I started my career 28 years ago in market research in the private sector then moved to Herford and Worcester County council planting trees with young offenders and doing community engagement work.
+I started my career in market research in the private sector then moved to Herford and Worcester County Council planting trees with young offenders and doing community engagement work.
 Since then I’ve moved quickly up the ranks completing a Masters degree, a post graduate Diploma in Management Studies and a coaching qualification whilst working in jobs covering recycling and waste management, environmental policy then more mainstream management positions leading the corporate centre.